Ulcerative ColitisEn Español (Spanish Version)More InDepth Information on This Condition

 Treatment options may include:

-Your doctor may recommend that you avoid certain foods that trigger symptoms, such as:
+Your doctor may recommend that you avoid certain foods, such as:

-There are a range of medicines that may be prescribed, such as:
+There are a range of medications that may be prescribed, such as:

-There are no guidelines for preventing this condition.
+There are no current guidelines for preventing UC.

 Crohn's and Colitis Foundation of America